HaithamOumerzoug/keycloak-mcp/README.md

 ## Installation

-The server is available as an NPM package:
+The server is available as an NPM package (Will be available within 24h):
 ```bash
 # Direct usage with npx
 npx -y keycloak-mcp